 But it is worth pointing out that Pamuk himself, in an interview with Christopher Lydon, says that the modern novel is a European invention, and, further, the most universal medium of storytelling.
 (Many radio, TV, and even video game producers would surely beg to disagree.)
 Pamuk says that the challenge for novelists living outside of the West is to appropriate the form of the novel for themselves while still building upon the work of its European masters, and not just reacting to them.
 I think it remains to be seen: will literature ever truly transcend nationality?
 Is the novel so rooted in European culture that only a new form of storytelling can escape that continent’s longstanding literary hegemony?
 Or, for that matter, will the novel as a medium and format, continue to exist at all?

 When I was thinking about this book review, about books that had a profound impact on my life, the first to come to mind – the first always to come to mind – was Milan Kundera’s Immortality.
 It was the perfect book at the perfect time, and it changed how I viewed the world and my place in it.
-Kundera – whose writing style changed considerably since he switched from his native Czech to French in the early nineties – is one of those responsible for articulating the argument that the novel is a strictly European invention.
+Kundera – whose writing style changed considerably since he switched from his native Czech to French in the early nineties – is strongly in the camp that insists the novel is a strictly European invention.
 As he writes in The Art of the Novel, the birth of the medium came with the birth of irony; specifically, Cervantes’ The Ingenious Hidalgo Don Quixote of La Mancha.
 In his most recent book – The Curtain – which once again outlines the three centuries of the history of the novel, and of literary criticism – Kundera argues that the novel as a format for storytelling and reflection has come full circle.
 There are no more avenues to explore.
 The novel as a space to explore ideas and humanity has come to its inevitable end.

 But what Kundera does not acknowledge is that the novel is also the invention of an invention: the printing press.
 (Iván Jaksic has a great essay about “Don Quijote’s Encounter with Technology.”)
 Many would argue that we have reached the end of the novel not because the format has been completely exhausted, but rather because radio, television, video game consoles, and the internet won out.